kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           Behtar Ads is 100% SAFE and is a **Made in India** product, Which means it does not contain any from malware including but not limited to spyware, viruses, adware, trojans, and backdoors, etc.
-      - question: what is mean by coins option.
+      - question: What are Coins?
         answer: >-
           **Coins** is the *currency* Behtar Ads uses.
 Coins are deducted per unit of content created.
 The more Coins you deposit, the more